divyansh-v15-06/pipedream/README.md

 Implement the 56-feature helper, normalization, PPO configuration, and local TensorBoard logging.

-Gate: PPO trains on the pilot tier and beats or meaningfully differs from random under a predeclared metric.
+Gate: PPO trains on the pilot tier and beats or meaningfully differs from random under a predeclared metric. *(Passed on pilot tier: 5 seeds trained for 100,000 steps each in `results/raw/overnight_pilot/ppo/`).*

 ### M6: Held-out evaluation

 Lock the training protocol, run multiple seeds, evaluate on the test split, and produce the first research table.

-Gate: no test-derived tuning remains and all artifacts contain metadata.
+Gate: no test-derived tuning remains and all artifacts contain metadata. *(Passed on pilot tier: validation selection produced `selection.json`, test evaluation produced `test.jsonl`, all baselines produced `baselines_test.jsonl`/`baselines_report.json`, and bootstrap differences are recorded in `paired_analysis_*.json`.
+Main AnghaBench evaluation is the remaining scale-up).*

 ### M7: IR2Vec ablation